spalathingal/serif-health-takehome/README.md

 You should extract as many of these 'price' rows as you can *without duplicating entries* and *ignoring empty or malformed data fields* (denoted by 'N/A', empty strings, etc.).

-For simplicity's sake you may ignore complicating factors and fields like modifiers, inpatient/outpatient status, provider specialities, facility types and other details that might be in the file.
+For simplicity's sake you should ignore complicating data fields like modifiers, inpatient/outpatient status, provider specialities, facility types and other details that might be in the file.
+We can discuss these in the follow up.

 ## Hints and Pointers